Sign In Register

 Is Summit a Good Place to Live?

-Based on current data, Summit receives an overall livability score of 3.4 out of 5.0, earning a grade of B. Key strengths include affordable housing, abundant sunshine.
-Summit offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Based on current data, Summit receives an overall livability score of 2.8 out of 5.0, earning a grade of C+.
+Key strengths include affordable housing, abundant sunshine.
+Areas to be aware of include elevated crime rates.
+Summit has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs